01-edu/public/subjects/str_isnegative/README.md

 ### Instructions

-Write a function named `Str_isNegative()` that defines if a number (You should check if it's a number) is negative or positive.
+Write a function named `StrisNegative()` that defines if a number (You should check if it's a number) is negative or positive.

 - Your function print P if the number is positive
 - Your function print F if the number is negative